 Making the choice to apply to graduate school is a big decision.
 We’re glad you’re ready to move forward and apply for our Master of Science in Food Systems and Society – an in-depth, connection-building program in which you join a network of students and faculty who want to impact the world through food equity, social justice, and advocacy in food systems.

 Below is a list of items you will need to submit to formally apply to the M.S. in Food Systems and Society program at OHSU.
 As you review the list, know that we are here to help you if you have any questions about the required materials for admissions.
-Please don’t hesitate to reach out to us at email@example.com or (503) 494-7823.
+Please don’t hesitate to reach out to us at firstname.lastname@example.org or (503) 494-7823 (COVID update: this is our office number and everyone is currently working from home, so email is the best way to get a hold of us).

 Create an online account; select “Food Systems and Society” from the program list.